A woman is entering her credit card information into a laptop, while sitting on a couch.

 Ways to transfer money online with a credit card

-Take note: Your credit card company might treat payments from these apps as cash advances, resulting in additional fees and the immediate accrual of interest.
+Keep in mind that your credit card company might treat payments from money-sharing apps as cash advances, which could result in additional fees and the immediate accrual of interest.

 • Cash App: With a Cash App account, you can use your phone to send and receive money, make purchases, and even invest.
-The person you’re sending money to will need to have (or create) a Cash App account to receive money.
-While Cash App doesn’t charge any fees for standard transfers linked to your bank account or debit card, a transfer from your credit card will cost you a 3% fee, as of April 24, 2024.
+The person you’re sending money to will need to have a Cash App account to receive money.
+While Cash App doesn’t charge any fees for standard transfers linked to your bank account or debit card, their terms and conditions state that a transfer from your credit card will cost you a 3% fee, as of March 4, 2025.

-• PayPal: PayPal1 is another popular and convenient payment app that allows you to send, receive, and request money from anyone who has a PayPal account.
+• PayPal: PayPal1 is another popular and convenient payment app that allows you to send, receive, and request money from anyone who has an account with PayPal.
 Sending money to a family member or friend in the U.S. is free when you use your PayPal cash balance or linked bank account.
-Transferring from a linked credit card will cost you on two fronts.
+Transferring from a linked credit card will cost you on two fronts, according to their terms and conditions.
 First, PayPal has a fixed fee of $0.30 per transaction.
-Second, PayPal charges a percentage fee of 2.9% of the transfer amount, as of January 16, 2024.
+Second, PayPal charges a percentage fee of 2.9% of the transfer amount, as of January 13, 2025.

 • Venmo: Venmo is a digital wallet that allows you to send and receive money.
-Venmo is a little more playful than some of the other apps, as it allows you to send emoji-filled notes with each transfer.
-Venmo doesn’t charge an additional fee for a money transfer from your cash balance or linked bank account.
-Any payments funded by your credit card will cost you a 3% fee, as of April 2, 2024.
+Venmo doesn’t charge an additional fee for a money transfer from your cash balance, debit card, or linked bank account.
+Their terms and conditions explain that any payments funded by your credit card will cost you a 3% fee, as of June 27, 2024.

 • How much money you send